carljsiemon/carl_capstone/readme.md

 #### Data Source:

-1000 .mp3 songs from my own personal music library.
-The total number of songs used has been observed to have a dramatic effect on the predictive capability of the models used.
-Future work will involve a much larger data set of ~10,000 songs for training.
+1000 .mp3 songs from my personal music library.
+The total number of songs has been observed to have a dramatic effect on the predictive capability of the models used in this work.
+Future work will involve a much larger data set of ~10,000 songs.

 #### Data Scope:

 I used 200 songs per genre for each of the 5 genres: hip-hop (rap), classical, techno, rock, and pop.
-Itunes was used to convert the .mp3's to .wav's.
+Itunes was used to convert the .mp3's to .wav's, which was required for my analysis.
 To avoid difficulty in classifying the beginning of songs, song data between the 30 second and 2 minute mark was used.

 Below is a plot of the waveform data of 'Smile' by Tupac in the time domain.
 All songs are divided into two tracks, which is why there are two curves displayed.